Codelab / 05 Introduction to Python / Lesson Document

 Variables

-One of the most fundamental parts of coding is to remember things, which is say: to name them so we can keep track of them.
-When we describe, in our algorithm exercises, writing the results of a math function down, tallying a count, or even pointing with our finger to a particular item in a list, this is what we’re doing.
-In programming, the label that that put on a piece of data is called a variable.
+Every time we need to “remember” something, whenever we describe in our algorithm exercises writing the results of a math function down, tallying a count, or even pointing with our finger to a particular item in a list, we’re declaring a variable.

 a = 3